 So although you may download BYOB voluntarily, you may not know this exact framework is malicious.
 Once BYOB is installed on your Mac, hackers can remotely control your machine along with other devices by setting up a BYOB botnet.
 It won’t necessarily be obvious and may be more hidden so that the hackers can use the machine's processing power.

-How can it harm my Mac?
+How can a BYOB botnet harm my Mac?

 How to remove BYOB from Mac automatically with CMM